cxxzcc/myNotes/ds/data analysis.md

 b) Suppose you use PDI to migrate data from an input table to an output table.
 The input table is 20GB in size, but you only have 8 GB of RAM.
 Do you think it will work?
 Justify your answer.

+work
 PDI works in streaming mode

-it should not be necessary to have all records in memory at any point in time.
-It should work.

 c) In PDI, there is a dialog to define a database connection.
 In which other tools have you seen a similar dialog?
 What was the purpose of defining a database connection in those other tools?

-The same dialog was present in Schema Workbench
+Schema Workbench
 (to connect to the data warehouse tables that are needed to define the OLAP cube),

-in Pentaho Server (to connect to the data warehouse in order to run MDX queries), and
+Pentaho Server (to connect to the data warehouse in order to run MDX queries)

-Report Designer (to connect to a database or to a data warehouse in order to run SQL or MDX queries to generate a report).
+Report Designer (to connect to a database/data warehouse in order to run SQL or MDX queries to generate a report).
 # 3
 Suppose you are building a transformation to detect approximate duplicate records in a database table with customers (first name, last name, e-mail, phone).

 a) How can you reduce the number of comparisons that need to be done between those records?

-join step with a condition

-If records are identified by an id, then the join condition could be A.id < B.id.
+join step with a condition like A.id < B.id.

 b) If you had to choose a different string matching technique to compare each field, which techniques would you choose for each field and why?

-To compare first names, we could use Jaro or Jaro-Winkler, which are used to compare short strings.

-For the last name, we could use Soundex, where the comparison is based on phonetics rather than exact spelling.
+first names-Jaro/Jaro-Winkler-compare short strings.

+last name-Soundex-based on phonetics

-For the e-mail, we could use edit distance to align characters such as @ or dots.
+e-mail-edit distance - align characters such as @ or dots.

-For phone we could use Jaccard, which considers transpositions and could be useful to compare phone numbers with the same digits but in a different order.
+phone-Jaccard, which considers transpositions and could be useful to compare phone numbers with the same digits but in a different order.

 c) After you have computed the string matching result for each field, how do you decide if two records are duplicates or not?
 Please explain.